 What should I do if my tree or shrub looks badly injured from salt?

 Call the arborists at Rayzor’s Edge Tree Service!
-We’re trained to assess tree and soil health, and can recommend a course of action to help your plants recover (or, if the damage is to severe, we can remove the tree quickly and safely).
+We can recommend a course of action to help your plants recover (or, if the damage is to severe, we can remove the tree quickly and safely).

 What's Going ON?

 Things change quickly in CT when it comes to pests, weather events, and other things affecting your trees and landscape.
 Stay in the know with our monthly newsletter.
 No spam - we promise!